-The Clustered SAL program offers 18 beds for boys and girls ages 16.5 and older across Ellipsis’ Ross Campus in Johnston and at the Richard O. Jacobson Transitional Living Center in Des Moines.
-Youth are expected to have successfully completed a pre-independent living program of some kind (such as our Preparation for Adult Living program), prior to being admitted.
+The Cluster SAL program offers 18 beds for boys and girls ages 16.5 and older across Ellipsis’ Ross Campus in Johnston and at the Richard O. Jacobson Transitional Living Center in Des Moines.
+Youth are expected to have successfully completed a pre-independent living program of some kind, prior to being admitted.

 Scattered Supervised Apartment Living (SAL)

 This program places boys and girls ages 17 and up in their own apartments in the Des Moines metro area and surrounding communities.
 Participants will receive regular assistance from Ellipsis counselors to ensure needs are being met and progress is being made on the path to self-sufficiency.